-Speaking of makeup, here’s the opportunity to go through your collection and get rid any that’s out of date.
+Speaking of makeup, here’s the opportunity to go through your collection and get rid of any that’s out of date.
 This varies by product, from 3 months for mascara and liquid eyeliner to 2 years for powders and foundations.
 See this post for more information.
 Ignore the 6 months recommendation in the downloadable guide.
 I’ll correct the information when I update.

 Take this opportunity to wash your brushes in mild soap and water as well.

 Next spend some time sorting the space underneath your vanity, if you have one.